satakagi/mapsForWebWS2020-docs/QuadTreeCompositeTilingAndVectorTileStandard.md

 However, this is not the enough to make appropriate data according to the display scale.
 The reason is that the tile pyramid is not yet constructed.

-## Quad Tree Copposite Tiling
+## Quad Tree Composite Tiling

-The author has developed a method called Quad Tree Copposite Tiling that solves the problem in the previous section, and has accumulated a number of practical applications using this method.
+The author has developed a method called Quad Tree Composite Tiling that solves the problem in the previous section, and has accumulated a number of practical applications using this method.
 The method is described in the figure below, where the depth of the Quad Tree is assigned to the hierarchy of the pyramid.

 ![quad tree composite tiling](imgs/tile_qtct.png)